 - FYI to use the top-most bay (above the cage), insert the small-end rubber gaskets into the eyelets - I couldn’t figure this out until I saw someone do it on a build video!

-- The NR400 manual is very sneaky, look closely and Cooler Master seems to use some sort of right-angle 22-pin SATA adapter in Step 5 (this is not included of course):
+- Alternatively, I think the NR400 manual uses some sort of right-angle 22-pin SATA adapter - look closely at Step 5 (this is not included of course):

 From my research, the “best” cheap fan is the Arctic P12 PWM.